 (Public meeting times are subject to change or cancellation.)

-(Regularly scheduled programs may be preempted by meeting coverage.)
+(Regularly scheduled programming may be preempted by meeting coverage.)

 City Information – Watch for information on City of Scottsdale events, programs and services.
 Daily at 5 and 10 a.m.; 2 p.m. and midnight.

 One Short Ride - He was going for a short ride on his ATV, just out and back.
 Except he almost didn't come back.
 Brought to you by the Arizona Game and Fish Department.
-Mondays at 4 and 9 a.m.; 1, 5, 8 and 11 p.m.
+Saturdays at 3 and 8 a.m.; noon, 4, 7 and 10 p.m.